S3rade/PowerCal/README.md

  2. Download PowerCal into your docker root directory, for my case its at /root/cost_vol/scripts

- 3. Launch MQTT broker in your MQTT docker by using the command
+ 3. Launch MQTT broker in your MQTT docker by using the commands:
-    - `cd /root/cost_vol/scripts/cacert `
+    - `cd /root/cost_vol/scripts/cacert ` Be sure to change to your Docker root directory

     - `mosquitto -v -c simple_pass.conf`

     With this now your MQTT Broker is running

- 4. On your IOT Sensor Docker, launch iot_sensor.py script
+ 4. On your IOT Sensor Docker, launch iot_sensor.py script using the commands:
-    - `cd /root/cost_vol/scripts`
+    - `cd /root/cost_vol/scripts` Be sure to change to your Docker root directory

     - `./iot_sensor.py`

-    Debugging :
+    Errors you may Face:

     Insufficent privileges: `chmod u+x filename`

     Import EmulateGPIO Cant load module : ensure EmulateGPIO.py is in the same root directory as iot_sensor.py

- 5. Debugging command :
+ 5. On your Database Docker, launch powercal.py usings the codes:
+    - `cd /root/cost_vol/scripts` Be sure to change to your Docker root directory

+    -`./powercal.py`

+    Errors you may Face:

+    Insufficent privileges: `chmod u+x filename`

+ 6.Now you can see the Table of the databse by going to databaseip:8080 in web browser of your choice.

  ## References